The Library staff will be glad to assist in using any library equipment listed here.

 For more information about the Library's microfilm collection, see Historical Records on Microfilm.

-Twenty public-access computers in the Library lobby offer free access to the Internet, Microsoft Office software, and electronic resources, including academic research databases.
+Eleven public-access computers in the Library lobby offer free access to the Internet, Microsoft Office software, and electronic resources, including academic research databases.
 Policies and guidelines for computer use.

 IMPORTANT: Do not leave your work on Library computers!!
 All added content is permanently deleted at shutdown every evening.
 It is highly recommended to keep a flashdrive to store your work on.